xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-09-gay-chud-vegan-skramz.md

 <p class="show-intro">
 Kicking off with a short introduction, Alan wasted no time in playing the first track of the hour, Our Mutual Friend's new release 'dry my tears'.
 Following this with a quick shoutout to <a href="https://tickets.oztix.com.au/outlet/event/66ac6eb0-1ec0-4842-b3d3-ca582000273a">Starfest</a>, they then put on goblinviolence's first official single, which came out just two days ago.
 <br><br>
-The next song was a brand new demo from the band wecarvedournames, who I had not heard of before.
-It was x, y z
+The next song was a brand new demo from a band I hadn't heard of before, wecarvedournames.
+It was
 </p>